-115.403 Audit contents and findings Auditor Overall Determination: Meets Standard Auditor Discussion CAYC has made public the Final Audit Summary Report from the audit completed during the first audit cycle.
+115.403 Audit contents and findings Auditor Overall Determination: Meets Standard Auditor Discussion Christian Acres Youth Center has ensured the final audit summary reports from previous audits have been published on the agency's website or is otherwise made readily available to the public.

-Appendix: Provision Findings

-115.311 (a) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? yes Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? yes

-115.311 (b) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Has the agency employed or designated an agency-wide PREA Coordinator? yes Is the PREA Coordinator position in the upper-level of the agency hierarchy? yes Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities? yes

-115.311 (c) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator If this agency operates more than one facility, has each facility designated a PREA compliance manager?
+Appendix: Provision Findings 115.311 (a) Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? yes Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? yes 115.311 Zero tolerance of sexual abuse and sexual harassment; PRE coordinator nt; PREA Has the agency employed or designated an agency-wide PREA Coordinator? yes Is the PREA Coordinator position in the upper-level of the agency hierarchy? yes Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities? yes 115.311 (c) If this agency operates more than one facility, has each facility designated a PREA compliance manager?
 (N/A if agency operates only one facility.) na Does the PREA compliance manager have sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards?
-(N/A if agency operates only one facility.) na

-115.312 (a) Contracting with other entities for the confinement of residents If this agency is public and it contracts for the confinement of its residents with private agencies or other entities including other government agencies, has the agency included the entity's obligation to adopt and comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.) na
+(N/A if agency operates only one facility.) na 115.312 (a) Contracting with other entities for the confinement of of residents If this agency is public and it contracts for the confinement of its residents with private agencies or other entities including other government agencies, has the agency included the entity's obligation to adopt and comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
+(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.) na 115.312 (b) Contracting with other entities for the confinement of of residents